Spomky-Labs/otphp/doc/Use.md

 use OTPHP\HOTP;

 $hotp = new HOTP(
-    "alice@google.com", // The label
+    "alice@google.com", // The label (string)
-    "JBSWY3DPEHPK3PXP", // The secret
+    "JBSWY3DPEHPK3PXP", // The secret encoded in base 32 (string)
-    1000,               // The counter (default value is 0)
+    1000,               // The counter (int, default value is 0)
-    'sha1',             // The digest algorithm (default value is 'sha1')
-    6                   // The number of digits (default value is 6) );
+    'sha1',             // The digest algorithm (string, default value is 'sha1') 6                   // The number of digits (int, default value is 6) );

 $hotp->at(1000); //e.g. will return '123456'